awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_TABLE_AS.md

 Specifies a column name or positional number for the distribution key\.
 Use the name specified in either the optional column list for the table or the select list of the query\.
 Alternatively, use a positional number, where the first column selected is 1, the second is 2, and so on\.
 Only one column in a table can be the distribution key:
 + If you declare a column as the DISTKEY column, DISTSTYLE must be set to KEY or not set at all\.
 + If you don't declare a DISTKEY column, you can set DISTSTYLE to EVEN\.
 + If you don't specify DISTKEY or DISTSTYLE, CTAS determines the distribution style for the new table based on the query plan for the SELECT clause\.
-For more information, see [Inheritance of Column and Table Attributes](r_CTAS_usage_notes.md#r_CTAS_usage_notes-inheritance-of-column-and-table-attributes)\.
+For more information, see [Inheritance of column and table attributes](r_CTAS_usage_notes.md#r_CTAS_usage_notes-inheritance-of-column-and-table-attributes)\.
 You can define the same column as the distribution key and the sort key; this approach tends to accelerate joins when the column in question is a joining column in the query\.

 \[ \{ COMPOUND \| INTERLEAVED \} \] SORTKEY \( *column\_name* \[, \.\.\. \] \)
 Specifies one or more sort keys for the table\.
 When data is loaded into the table, the data is sorted by the columns that are designated as sort keys\.
 You can optionally specify COMPOUND or INTERLEAVED sort style\.
 The default is COMPOUND\.
-For more information, see [Choosing Sort Keys](t_Sorting_data.md)\.
+For more information, see [Choosing sort keys](t_Sorting_data.md)\.
 You can define a maximum of 400 COMPOUND SORTKEY columns or 8 INTERLEAVED SORTKEY columns per table\.
 If you don't specify SORTKEY, CTAS determines the sort keys for the new table based on the query plan for the SELECT clause\.
-For more information, see [Inheritance of Column and Table Attributes](r_CTAS_usage_notes.md#r_CTAS_usage_notes-inheritance-of-column-and-table-attributes)\.
+For more information, see [Inheritance of column and table attributes](r_CTAS_usage_notes.md#r_CTAS_usage_notes-inheritance-of-column-and-table-attributes)\.
 COMPOUND
 Specifies that the data is sorted using a compound key made up of all of the listed columns, in the order they are listed\.
 A compound sort key is most useful when a query scans rows according to the order of the sort columns\.
 The performance benefits of sorting with a compound key decrease when queries rely on secondary sort columns\.
 You can define a maximum of 400 COMPOUND SORTKEY columns per table\.
 INTERLEAVED